 For some of you, not everything on that list will apply; others might have a much longer list.

-Whatever is on your list, you should try to account for everything so that you aren’t caught short down the line.
+Whatever is on your list, you should account for everything so you aren’t caught short down the line.

-Proper financial planning also lets you stretch your budget further, which in turn enables you to be more creative.
+Proper financial planning also lets you stretch your budget further, enabling you to be more creative.

-It’s also a good idea to put some money aside as a contingency fund, if possible.
+If possible, it’s also a good idea to put some money aside as a contingency fund.

 This one falls under the budgeting umbrella, but there are some areas where you can save money if you are smart.

-The potential pitfall of buying the right camera is that you watch an episode of CSI and the 20 camera angles in 5-seconds makes you think you need multiple cameras.
+One potential pitfall at this stage is that you watch an episode of CSI, and the 20 camera angles in 5 seconds make you think you need multiple cameras.

 Next thing you know, you’ve got multiple cameras and no money left.